MicrosoftDocs/cpp-docs/docs/data/odbc/recordset-parameterizing-a-recordset-odbc.md

 4. Call the **Open** member function (or **Requery**, for an existing recordset).

  For example, suppose you want to specify a filter string for your recordset using information obtained at run time.
-Assume you have constructed a recordset of class `CStudentSet` earlier — called `rsStudent`s — and now want to requery it for a particular kind of student information.
+Assume you have constructed a recordset of class `CStudentSet` earlier — called `rsStudents` — and now want to requery it for a particular kind of student information.

 ```
 // Set up a filter string with